 Addictions: Dealing with the crippling affects of ALL types of addiction is another large focus of my work.
-Alcohol, drugs, workaholism, sex/porn addiction, gambling, shopping and or shoplifting addiction are some of many.
+Alcohol addiction, drug addiction, workaholism, sex addiction, porn addiction, gambling addiction, shopping addiction and/or shoplifting addiction are some of many.

 I am specially trained and certified in sex addiction and have helped many individuals begin and sustain recovery.
 Porn addiction and sex addiction (in is myriad of manifestations) is an epidmic now in our society.
 There is a pathway out of this prison and I been successful in helping many addicts regain control of their lives and stop harming themselves and the people they love.

 Partner of Addicts: I also do a great deal of work with partners of addicts to help them understand the addiction recovery process and, when needed, help them work through trauma and/or codependency issues.
 Partners of any addict become detectives at first just wanting to find out what is going on but can become obsessed themselves with uncovering information and monitoring the activities of the addict in hopes of understanding and changing the destructive behavior.
 They may become so focused on the addict that they neglect their own self-care and that of their children.